syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/mention/EJ2_ASP.NETCORE/accessibility.md

 # Accessibility

-Web accessibility makes web content and web applications more accessible for people with disabilities.
-Mention control provides built-in compliance with `WAI-ARIA` specifications.
-The `WAI-ARIA` support is achieved using the attributes such as `aria-selected` and `aria-activedescendent`.
+Web accessibility makes web contents and applications more accessible to people with disabilities.
+The Mention control provides built-in compliance with `WAI-ARIA` specifications.
+The `WAI-ARIA` support is achieved using attributes such as `aria-selected` and `aria-activedescendent`.

 ## ARIA attributes